6 Reasons Why Your Business Should Start a Podcast

 Even further, interviews can be a highly-engaging podcast format.
 This gives you the opportunity to invite your contacts to have a conversation and participate in your show.
 That’s a great way to engage your existing peers, customers, vendors, and more—while simultaneously giving them some increased exposure and reaching their audience.

-As the old saying, it’s not always what you know but who you know, and podcasting is a great way to solidify those relationships.
+It’s not always what you know but who you know, and podcasting is a great way to solidify those relationships.

 Your business already has an audience, but it’s tough to maintain those relationships.
 They might read an occasional blog post or like a sporadic social media post, but you’re not doing much to actively nurture that bond.